One fire. One cauldron. And suddenly, cooking regains something essential.

 - Provençal lamb stew with summer vegetables

-They have the taste of truly nourishing dishes.
+They have that taste of truly nourishing dishes.

-The Culinary Cauldron Trilogy brings together the three Approche Libre kits in a collector's set:
+The Culinary Cauldron Trilogy brings together the three Approche Libre boxes in a collector's set:

 - Gaulish Cuisine